 During and after your Saturday ski day at Jackson Hole Mountain Resort this season, you will be treated to free music slope side to pump you up for your next set of runs, or help you get into the après ski spirit.

 • Billing itself as "ski bum music," the Tram Jam is stationed at the bottom of the Bridger Gondola (or the Aerial Tram) from 11 a.m. to 2 p.m. every Saturday throughout the winter.
-For the past 25 years, the band—fronted by Jackson Hole music legend, Peter “Chanman” Chandler–has been jamming out roots and rock reggae beats no matter what the weather.
+For more than 25 years, the band—fronted by Jackson Hole music legend, Peter “Chanman” Chandler–has been jamming out roots and rock-reggae beats no matter what the weather.

-• Music Under the Tram is a series of free spring concert series.
+• Music Under the Tram is a free spring concert series.
 Great bands entertain the crowds starting at 3 p.m. every Saturday in March in this unforgettable, sunny location under the tram.